 The dual-microphone array adapts to your surroundings, effectively lessening background noise.

 The charging case is a plain, oblong plastic piece that opens hamburger style.
 Its interior has just enough room to house the necessary inlets for charging the earbuds.
-On the outside is a single LED indicator, which glows red, green, or yellow to notify listeners of its battery level.
-The back houses a USB-C input for charging.
-However, if you misplace the cable or don’t feel like using, you can place it atop your Samsung Galaxy S10 variant.
-Make sure the Wireless PowerShare option is turned on from the notification tray beforehand.
+On the outside is a single LED indicator, which glows red, green, or yellow to notify listeners of its battery level while the back houses a USB-C input for charging.
+However, if you misplace the cable or don’t feel like using, you can place it atop your Samsung Galaxy S10 variant just make sure the Wireless PowerShare option is activated from the notification tray beforehand.

 Using the Galaxy Wearable app

 Touch panels facilitate call and playback controls, virtual assistant access, and Ambient Sound mode activation.
-Just like the Under Armour True Wireless Flash by JBL, the Galaxy Buds let you hear your surroundings, keeping you safe.
-By using the Galaxy Wearable app, you can customize the left and right ear panels.
+Just like the Sony WF-1000XM3, the Galaxy Buds let you hear your surroundings, keeping you safe.
+By using the Galaxy Wearable app, you can customize the left and right ear panels’ playback controls.
 For instance, our review unit is set up so holding the left earbud initiates Ambient Sound mode and holding the right earbud accesses Google Assistant, not Bixby.

 From the app, you may set your preferred EQ option: bass boost, soft, dynamic, clear, or treble boost.
 Below that is a menu where you can choose which notifications are read aloud to you from the earbuds.
 Then there’s Ambient Sound mode.
 Rather than temporarily activating it from the earbuds, you can permanently activate it from the app.
 It lets you adjust how much amplification external noise receives and whether or not voices should be amplified.